coloradocube/balloonsat-bus/modifications.md

    <img src="assets/sensor-leds.jpg" width="300" />
 3. Button switch should be closer to the edge [supporting rail width] mm in.
    <img src="assets/sensor-switch.jpg" width="300" />
 4. There needs to be an I2C connection for an externally-hanging (outside of the craft shell) thermal sensor.
-The sensor housing should also be designed.
+We'll use the SparkFun high-precision temperature sensor breakout.
+The I2C (Qwiic) connector is https://www.sparkfun.com/products/16766.
 5. (Nice to have) An IMU sensor integrated into the I2C-to-CAN design paradigm of the sensor board.

 ## CDH